samsuh/2025-learnings/README.md

 - i heard djcity (download) is similar to bpm supreme, but has more stuff. will look into that later.

 i think the streaming ones have a free month. then do the djcity 1 month unlimited downloads for $10. and by then hopefully i know what i like/want/need, so i can switch to whatever is actually best for my needs.

+another reason djing is coming first before more music production-related learning is that there's probably a benefit in getting an intrinsic feel for the song structures that work, and the musical elements that make good songs that i want to play, which will carry over to music production. im developing my taste and intuitive understanding of songs, since it's currently vague and undefined.